Quantcast

 When I started traveling in my early 20s, I had no money most of the time.

 I was making it work on limited resources, which has made it easier in my 30s for me to enjoy planning my trips on a budget, even with somewhat more stable cash flow.
-But, before we get into traveling the world on the budget, let's start at home.
+But, before we get into traveling the world on a budget, let's start at home.

 How you operate your finances at home plays a large part in your ability to plan trips; a fun fact I learned in my 20s when I thought stuff was more important than saving or even traveling.
 Here are a few tips to help you to avoid making the mistakes I did: